-Protocol Additional to the Agreement between the Republic of Angola and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons
+Protocol Additional to the Agreement between the Republic of Mozambique and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-- 1. The text of the Protocol Additional to the Agreement between the Republic of Angola 1 and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
-The Board of Governors approved the Additional Protocol on 3 March 2010.
-It was signed in Vienna on 28 April 2010. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 28 April 2010, upon signature by the representatives of Angola and the Agency.
+- 1. The text of the Protocol Additional to the Agreement between the Republic of Mozambique and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons1 is reproduced in this document for the information of all Members.
+The Board of Governors approved the Additional Protocol on 22 November 2007.
+It was signed on 23 June 2010 in Lisbon, Portugal, and on 8 July 2010 in Vienna, Austria. - 2.
+Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 1 March 2011, the date on which the Agency received from the Republic of Mozambique written notification that Mozambique's statutory and constitutional requirements for entry into force had been met.

-1 Reproduced in document INFCIRC/800
+1 Reproduced in document INFCIRC/813.

-Protocol Additional to the Agreement between the Republic of Angola and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons
+Protocol Additional to the Agreement between the Republic of Mozambique and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons

-WHEREAS the Republic of Angola (hereinafter referred to as "Angola") and the International Atomic Energy Agency (hereinafter referred to as the "Agency") are parties to an Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as the "Safeguards Agreement"), which entered into force on 28 April 2010;
+WHEREAS the Republic of Mozambique (hereinafter referred to as "Mozambique") and the International Atomic Energy Agency (hereinafter referred to as the "Agency") are parties to an Agreement for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons (hereinafter referred to as the "Safeguards Agreement"), which entered into force on 1 March 2011;